 5. Where can I get more advice?

-See this useful guide “Demystifying Risk Assessment” taken from the School Travel Forum website for help and advice on completing risk assessments for school trips.
+Please see this useful guide on demystifying risk assessments for help and advice on completing risk assessments for school trips.